vntasis/SLE_spatial_gene_expression/README.md

 progression of SLE, providing insights that will enhance our understanding for this complex disease.

-In this repository, the results of our work are provided.
+The results of our work are provided in this repository.
 Bed files containing the DCEs genomic coordinates per group studied have been stored inside the [Data](https://github.com/vntasis/SLE_spatial_gene_expression/blob/master/Data/) folder.
 The different DCE classes, as well as the Differentialy